 What is a Grace Believer?

-After I got saved, twenty-seven years ago, I became a part of what is known as the Christian Evangelical community.
+After I got saved, thirty two years ago, I became a part of what is known as the Christian Evangelical community.
 There is a buzz word that is used among Evangelicals to identify each other: “believer.”
 I often heard, and used, the statement, “he’s (or she’s) a (or not a) believer.”
 An Evangelical would understand this to mean that the person being discussed had accepted (or not accepted) Christ as their Savior.

 After ten years in the Evangelical community I was introduced to a different method of Bible study, employed by a group of folks who referred to themselves as “grace” believers.
 What is the difference, I wondered, between a mere “believer,” and a “grace” believer?
 Why the necessity to add the word grace?
 Wasn’t it a fact that a believer was automatically under grace, a forgone conclusion that goes without saying?
 Apparently it wasn’t.